TCLee-tech/Google/Google Cloud Fundamentals - Core Infrastructure/notes Google Cloud Fundamentals - Core Infrastructure.md

 	- run "kubectl get pods" to get file
 	- unlike imperative commands, e.g. "kubectl run" and "kubectl scale".
 These are ok for testing.

-To check if number of replicas deployed correctly, use "kubectl get deployments" or "kubestl describe deployments". <br>
+To check if number of replicas deployed correctly, use "kubectl get deployments" or "kubectl describe deployments". <br>

 To change number of container replicas, update number in deployment config file, then run "kubectl apply". <br>